soccin/Intro2NextGen/1_Sequencing/exercises/1_mapless_pipeline.md

 where `$ROOT` is either you `$HOME` directory or wherever you installed the Intro2NextGen package.

-You can find a manual for all the FASTX commands either oneline at:
+You can find a manual for all the FASTX commands either online at:

 * http://hannonlab.cshl.edu/fastx_toolkit/commandline.html